german-dev-2000/ImmoSpider/Readme.md

 You should be able to scrape all results within 30 seconds.
 The results will be stored as CSV file `apartments.csv`.

-## Scraping at regular intervals with telegran alarm
+## Scraping at regular intervals with Telegram alarm

 ### Prerequisites